-2. The hospital uses a system of author identification and record maintenance that ensures the integrity of the authentication and protects the security of all record entries.
+2. The critical access hospital uses a system of author identification and record maintenance that ensures the integrity of the authentication and protects the security of all record entries.

-The hospital retains its medical records.
+The critical access hospital retains its medical records.

-1. The retention time of the original or legally reproduced medical record is determined by its use and hospital policy, in accordance with law and regulation.
+1. For rehabilitation and psychiatric distinct part units in critical access hospitals: The retention time of the original or legally reproduced medical record is determined by its use and critical access hospital policy, in accordance with law and regulation.

-Note: For hospitals that use Joint Commission accreditation for deemed status purposes: Medical records are retained in their original or legally reproduced form for at least five years.
+Note: Medical records are retained in their original or legally reproduced form for at least five years.
 This includes nuclear medicine reports; radiological reports, printouts, films, and scans; and other applicable image records.